mitranim/stylific/src-docs/html/configuration.md

    * Cosmetic.
    */
   @include sf-outline-weak;
-  > * {
+  sf-collapse-body, [sf-collapse-body] {
+    // Layout.
+    display: flex;
+    flex-direction: column;
+    // Whitespace.
+    padding: 0;
-    padding: $sf-space / 2;
+    > * {padding: $sf-space / 2}
   }
 }
 ```

 That was easy!
-In just a few lines of code, we made an extended version of
+In a few lines of code, we made an extended version of
 [`sf-collapse`](https://github.com/Mitranim/stylific/blob/master/scss/components/sf-collapse.scss).
 The original component's styles have remained unchanged, and you can subclass
 it again for something different.
 And you can `@extend` the new component, as